boilinlinz/OgreKeys/README.md

 Layer1 is activated using the capslock key, it's launched as soon as the Main controller runs.
 It's labeled "Navigation" as seen in the tooltip.
 The remaps are:
 - Space key as CTRL key
 - IJKL for arrow keys, U, and O for pageup/dn
 - ESDF to control mouse movement, hold shift to slow down movement.
 W and R for left or right click.
+Hold W or R for...well, hold
 -  "/" + arrow keys (IJKL) to navigate the "desktops" in windows. / + tab for alt+tab alternative.